Clap Your Hands Say Yeah

-Clap Your Hands Say Yeah (sometimes abbreviated to CYHSY) is the musical project of American singer, songwriter, and multi-instrumentalist Alec Ounsworth, active since the early 2000s in and out of Philadelphia.
+Clap Your Hands Say Yeah is an US indie rock band active since the early 2000s.
+The band was founded as a collaboration between singer-songwriter Alec Ounsworth, Sean Greenhalgh, Robbie Guertin, Lee Sargent, and Tyler Sargent.
+Ounsworth now performs under the name, as a solo artist.
+The band initially gained attention through the early online music blogosphere particularly on MP3 blogs, leading them to be regarded as a defining band of the blog rock era.

-Clap Your Hands Say Yeah have released a total of six albums.
+Clap Your Hands Say Yeah has released a total of six albums.
 Their self-titled debut album appeared in 2005 and their most recent, New Fragility, in 2021.

 History

 Early work

 Ounsworth first started writing songs during high school, and by 2003 was playing small gigs and pursuing various opportunities to get his music heard.
 Working in his basement studio in Philadelphia, he would test new material on acoustic guitar at a weekly, two-song slot at a drag performance at local venue L'Etage.
 He then worked on the songs further in his basement, using a drum machine, bass, guitars, keyboards, and vocals.